How Can You Know If You Have a Concussion?

 A concussion is a subset of the neurological injuries known as traumatic brain injuries (TBIs).
 Although concussions can range from mild to severe, the term “mild traumatic brain injury” is often used to describe these injuries.

 Concussions occur because of a direct or indirect injury to the head.
 They happen when the brain moves rapidly back and forth or when the brain bangs against the side of the skull.
 The sudden movement can stretch and damage the brain tissue, triggering harmful changes that interfere with normal brain activities.
-Although the prognosis is usually good, concussions must be taken seriously, and the injured individual must seek medical attention immediately.
+Although the is usually good, concussions must be taken seriously, and the injured individual must seek medical attention immediately.

 According to the University of Pittsburgh School of the Health Sciences, there are six different types of concussions: